LED GROW LIGHTS EXPLAINED

 A batch of LEDs (usually 50+) is tested at the junction point of the LED at three different temperatures, usually 55, 85 and 105 degrees Celsius.
 The lumen output is recorded every hour for 6,000 to 8,000 hours (almost a year) and a base line curve is made.
 With this data, a detailed performance chart can be produced showing actual LED lumens over time.
 You can now determine the degradation curve and know the lumens and lifespan of a specific lighting fixture.

 Don’t Be a Victim to Uncertified Components!!!

 Many consumers buy LEDs and get very excited when they turn the fixture on for the first time.
-However, after a few months they are shocked that their LED is putting out half the lumens it once did.
+However, after a few months they are shocked that their greenhouse or dispensary LED is putting out half the lumens it once did.

 C.O.B Myth and High Wattage LEDs

 Another point of confusion for customers is the constant advertisement of C.O.B. (chip on board) LEDs and how they will dominate the market.
 As a commercial manufacturer of some of the best grow lights in the business, we are here to tell you that their popularity and dominance are a bit overblown.

 C.O.B.
 LEDs have been around for over a decade.
 There are only three reasons to choose a C.O.B.
 LED:

 - Reduce the cost of materials to make the LED

 - Save money by eliminating the need for circuit boards